 Home for Canadian Golf

-Golf Canada and Osprey Valley have announced a major partnership and bold vision to build a new Home for Canadian Golf – a momentous project that will see the National Sport Federation relocate its corporate base of operations to TPC Toronto at Osprey Valley in Caledon, Ont.
+Golf Canada and Osprey Valley have announced a major partnership and bold vision to build a new Home for Canadian Golf – a momentous project that will see the National Sport Federation relocate its corporate base of operations to TPC Toronto at Osprey Valley, the renowned 54-hole golf facility in Peel Region, located in the heart of Caledon, Ont.

-In addition to Golf Canada’s national headquarters and the Canadian Golf Hall of Fame and Museum, the vision for the Canadian golf campus on the grounds of TPC Toronto at Osprey Valley will feature the national headquarters for First Tee – Canada which will include a publicly accessible community putting green and an indoor training centre.
+In addition to Golf Canada’s headquarters and the Canadian Golf Hall of Fame and Museum, the vision for the Canadian golf campus on the grounds of TPC Toronto at Osprey Valley will feature the headquarters for First Tee – Canada which will include a publicly accessible community putting green and an indoor training centre.

-• Golf Canada National Headquarters
+Golf Canada Headquarters

 Golf Canada has undertaken significant due diligence to explore a long-term solution and forward-looking vision for the relocation of our corporate headquarters as well as the Canadian Golf Hall of Fame.